 6. Drive for a Rideshare Company

-Of course, offering driving services can mean you risk picking up people who have been drinking or are trying to break the law.
-So while just about anyone can try this side hustle (as long as you’ve got a driver’s license, of course), it’s one to consider carefully.
+Of course, offering driving services can mean you risk picking up strangers who might have been drinking or are trying to break the law.
+So while almost anyone can try this lucrative side hustle (as long as you’ve got a driver’s license, of course), it’s a job to consider carefully.

-You’ll also want to understand the company policies about safety and what to do in specific situations.
-However, if you generally like meeting new people and driving around town, this is a side hustle where you have total control over the hours you work.
+You’ll also want to understand the company safety policies and what to do in specific situations.
+However, if you generally like meeting new people and driving around town, this could be an excellent option for you.

 7. Start a Repair Service

-Simple home repairs and “handyman” jobs are a possible side hustle to consider if you have a good set of your own tools, and you like fixing things.
+Simple home repairs and “handyman” jobs are possible side hustles to consider if you have a good set of tools and like fixing things.
 You’ll only need basic repair knowledge with a repair service side gig.

-Plus, each season brings something new you can market services for.
-For example, you can offer holiday decoration services for people who can’t string up lights anymore or gutter cleaning in the fall and spring.
-You can also use different websites like TaskRabbit to find jobs and build up a good name for yourself.
+With each season, you can create new, marketable services for your business.
+For example, you can offer holiday decoration services for people who can’t string up lights easily or gutter cleaning in the fall and spring.

 8. Design Websites

-Roughly 100,000 new website domains are added every day to the internet.
-That’s a lot of new sites — and a lot of potential clients for your new website design side hustle.
+Roughly 252,000 new websites are published every day.
+That’s a lot of new sites and a steady stream of potential clients for your new website design side hustle.

-If you’ve got the experience, designing websites enables you to select the clients you want to work with, and only work the hours you choose.
-Plus, user-friendly Content Management Systems (CMSs) like WordPress make it much easier to start your own design business.
+If you’ve got the experience, designing websites enables you to select the clients you want to partner with and only work the hours you choose.
+Plus, a user-friendly Content Management System (CMS) such as WordPress makes it much easier to start your own design business:

 All in all, this option is a great one for anyone with some web design knowledge.
-You can make use of page builders and other tools and ramp up a web design business quickly, without needing extensive programming skills.
+You can use page builders and other tools to create a business quickly without needing extensive coding abilities.

 9. Develop and Sell Themes or Plugins

 When it comes to WordPress and side hustles, there are other options besides designing entire websites.
-As we mentioned previously, WordPress is built on an open-source core.
-This means that if you have the right programming knowledge, you can easily develop plugins and themes aimed at 35.2% of all websites that are currently online.
+As we mentioned previously, WordPress is built on open-source software.
+This means that if you have sufficient coding knowledge, you can easily develop new plugins and themes.

-If you’re just starting out and you want to test your skills, there are a lot of resources out there to help you along the way.
-Using resources on GitHub, an open-source code repository, is another excellent method for learning the ropes.
+If you’re just starting and want to test your skills, there are a lot of resources to help you along the way.
+Using resources on GitHub, an open-source code repository is another excellent method for learning the ropes.

 10. Manage Social Media Posts

-This is an all-in-one social media management application that puts the tools you’ll need as a new social media manager all in one place.
-Just remember that you’ll want to be mindful of keeping all the accounts you work with separate, and establishing a clear set of terms and conditions with your clients.
+Hootsuite is an all-in-one social media management dashboard where you can create, preview, and schedule posts.
+You can also monitor previous post performance and analytics.
+Just remember to keep all the accounts you work with separate and establish a clear set of terms and conditions with your clients.

 11. Sell Items on Etsy

-There are plenty of places to sell handmade items online, but Etsy is one of the most popular options.
+There are plenty of places to sell items online, but Etsy is one of the most popular options.
 Unlike other marketplaces, Etsy focuses on handmade items such as clothing, home decor, and jewelry:

-When it comes to being successful on Etsy, reliable customer service can go a long way towards building a following.
-Posting quality photos and employing Search Engine Optimization (SEO) skills can also help.
+When it comes to being successful on Etsy, reliable customer service can go a long way toward building a following.
+Posting quality photos and using Search Engine Optimization (SEO) techniques can also help.
 You’ll also want to make sure you have a marketable product, of course.

-Potentially the biggest challenge to making yourself stand out on Etsy is that there will be a lot of competition.
-You’ll want to do your research on how to make sure your shop attracts attention.
-With that said, Etsy is an excellent option for crafters and makers of any type.
+Potentially the biggest challenge to creating an Etsy store is the level of competition.
+You’ll want to do your research to make sure your shop attracts attention.
+With that being said, Etsy is an excellent option for crafters and creatives of any type.

 12. Start a Cottage Food Business

-Another great way to have some fun and bring in extra income in the new year is with a cottage food business.
-Cottage food laws vary from state to state, but they typically outline what items can be made and sold in the home without a bakery license.
-This means you can sell approved items at farmer’s markets, in shops you partner with, or online.
+Another great way to have fun and bring in extra income is with a cottage food business.
+Cottage food laws vary from state to state, but they typically outline which food can be made and sold in the home without a bakery license.
+This means you can sell approved items at farmer’s markets, in shops, or online.

 The only downside to cottage food endeavors is that they can be limiting.
 Again, you’ll want to check your state laws for a list of products you can make without a license.